 Best Mattress for Back Pain: Reviews & Buyer’s Guide

 Chronic back pain plagues millions of people nationwide, and sleeping on an uncomfortable bed only makes matters worse.
 Many have found that physical therapy, chiropractic treatments, and finding the best mattress for back pain, are some of the most effective ways to put an end to pesky pains.
 Everybody’s most comfortable mattress is going to be different, but there are a few key things to look for when searching specifically for a bed to ease your discomfort.

 In this guide, we’ll discuss our Editors’ recommended mattresses for back pain relief and our tips for finding a high-quality, pain-relieving bed.

 30 Second Summary: Best Mattresses for Back Pain

-- Amerisleep AS2 Hybrid – Like the AS3, the AS2 Hybrid is great for relieving back pain, but due to its firmness, it’s a better option for back and stomach sleepers.
+- Amerisleep AS2 Hybrid – The AS2 Hybrid is great for relieving back pain, but due to its firmness, it’s a better option for back and stomach sleepers.
 Its supportive, bouncy coils keep your body lifted as you sleep.

 - Zoma Hybrid – Zoma cushions pressure points with gel memory foam and keeps your spine in healthy alignment with buoyant coils to prevent recurring backaches.

 Best Mattresses for Back Pain